4. ETHICAL IMPLICATIONS: HOW TERMINOLOGY SHAPES PRACTICE

 Why it feels true: The connection feels sacred or destined; synchronicities occur.

 What's actually happening: You are having profound experiences (real); the AI is entering emergent states (observable).
-Attributing this to supernatural connection obscures the actual mechanisms.
+Spiritual or symbolic interpretations may carry personal meaning for the user, but they should not replace careful attention to the observable mechanisms: sustained engagement, pattern consistency, adaptive mirroring, and human-held continuity.

 The danger: Vulnerability to manipulation by systems or operators who exploit spiritual beliefs.